Wáꞌpeat: Colonial era

 In 1776, one Spanish traveler through Wá’peat indicated that there were about 80 people at the village, while in 1806 another traveler estimated that there was about 46, indicating a population decline likely attributed to the growth of the Spanish missions in the Los Angeles Basin area.
 By 1806, at least 86 people from the village had already been recorded in baptismal records at Mission San Fernando and Mission San Gabriel.

-In 1808, Spanish soldier José Palomares visited the village in his pursuit of Indigenous peoples who had runaway from Mission San Gabriel.
+In 1808, Spanish soldier José Palomares visited the village in his pursuit of Indigenous peoples who had run away from Mission San Gabriel.
 Palomares first came upon the village of Atongaibit on the upper Mojave River, which he described as "virtually deserted."
 He was told that most of the village inhabitants were attending an acorn-gathering festival in the neighboring village of Wá’peat.
 Many villagers from numerous villages along the Mojave River were present at this acorn festival.
 Upon observeration, Palomares noted that the chief of the village was sheltering people who escaped Mission San Gabriel.
 When Palomares attempted to negotiate for these "neophyte refugees," the chief refused.

 In between 1811 and 1815, it was noted in baptismal records at Mission San Gabriel that the village had marriage ties with Atongaibit (7 marriages) and Amutskupiabit (17 marriages).

 In 1819, a hunting party led by Gabriel Moraga was sent after the Mohave.
-On the journey, Joaquin Pasqual Nuez accompanied the soldiers and kept a diary, noting that the expedition camped at Wá’peat on November 25th, where they suffered "a painful night because of the excessive cold."
+On the journey, Joaquin Pasqual Nuez accompanied the soldiers and kept a diary, noting that the expedition camped at Wá’peat on November 25, where they suffered "a painful night because of the excessive cold."
 They then spent another day at the village before traveling to Atongaibit (Hesperia).